 A simple mode can be accessed by going into Settings > System, which displays your home screen in tiles format with a relatively bigger font.
 This can be specifically helpful for visually impaired people.

 Since the phone comes with Android Oreo, you can also snooze notifications in the notification slider.
 Other than that, Huawei has also included gesture support in EMUI, which means, you can swipe down with three fingers to take a screenshot.
-You can use the fingerprint scanner to perform different functions like answer a call, take a photo, draw the notification bar, or browse pictures in the gallery by swiping on it.
+You can use the fingerprint scanner to perform different functions like answering a call, taking a photo, drawing the notification bar, or browsing pictures in the gallery by swiping on it.

 Performance and Battery